heremaps/gluecodium/docs/lime_idl.md

   * a constructor declaration includes a name, which translates into a name of the factory function in C++.
 Other output languages have normal "nameless" constructors generated in the public API.
   * a constructor can have any number of parameters (zero or more).
-  * a constructor can be declared as throwing an exception (optionally, also see `Exception` below).
+  * a constructor can be declared as throwing an exception (optionally, also see `Exception` above).

 #### Field Constructor